 Vegans - Try topping your salad with marinated firm tofu chunks, slices of avocado or falafels.
 Try my Easy Chickpeas & Carrot Falafel Burgers which you can easily make into meatballs and enjoy with this salad.

-Whatever option you go for, a chunky slice of delicious sourdough bread will never go amis in my honest opinion!
+Whatever option you go for, a chunky slice of delicious sourdough bread or homemade croutons will never go amis in my honest opinion!
 You can also add some cherry or plum tomatoes for extra goodness as well as a bit of colour.
 My homemade roasted pumpkin seeds go really well here too.
 I like to serve my portion on the bed of mixed salad leaves.
 Soo good!

 This delicious salad is best served immediately when still warm.
 However if you find yourself with any leftovers simply store them in the fridge until the following day when you can eat your salad cold for lunch!
 I would suggest making some extra dressing for that as warm potatoes would have soaked up all the lovely dressing the day before and cold salad might be a bit dry.